kyma-project/kyma/components/eventing-controller/README.md

     ```sh
     make deploy-local

-    ## To verify all the manifests after the processing by Kustomize without applying to the cluster use make target deploy-local-dry-run
+    ## To verify all the manifests after the processing by Kustomize without applying to the cluster, use make target deploy-local-dry-run
     make deploy-local-dry-run
     ```